ilanatr/ilanatr/Long list of research and evaluation past projects.md

 **_German Federal Ministry for the Environment, Nature Conservation, Building and Nuclear Safety (BMUB) & UK Department of Business, Energy and Industrial Strategy (BEIS)_**<br>
 _Role: Project Manager (& Proposal Lead)_

-A programme aimed at mobilising private finance to promote renewable energy and energy efficiency pro- jects in middle income countries.
+A programme aimed at mobilising private finance to promote renewable energy and energy efficiency projects in middle income countries.
 The primary focus of the evaluation was an assessment of the effectiveness and relevance of GCPF’s activities on low carbon development, identifying efficiencies (and inefficiencies) in processes and providing learning for future.
 This relied on a mixed method, theory-based evaluation design, collecting primary and secondary evidence from performance and monitoring information, operational and market benchmarking, stakeholder consultations and case studies.

 ### [Evaluation of the Uniformed Youth Social Action Funds (UYSAF) 1 & 2](https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/561161/Evaluation_of_the_Uniformed_Youth_Social_Action_Fund_1.pdf) (2016)
 **_Youth United Foundation_**<br>